Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Smarter Interruption:

-- Interruption Robustness: Filter out meaningless background noise or short affirmations through the content of the user’s speech (such as “um,” “okay,” etc. for confirmation vs. “wait a minute,” “no” for rebuttal), only stopping its speech when the user has a clear intention to interrupt.
+- Interruption Robustness: Filter out meaningless background noise or short affirmations through the content of the user’s speech (such as “um,” “okay” for confirmation vs. “wait,” “no” for rebuttal), only stopping its speech when the user has a clear intention to interrupt.

-- Example: When the AI is introducing: “This phone uses the latest A18 chip, with excellent performance…” and the user says “um,” the AI should continue; but if the user says “How about its battery life?”, the AI should stop the introduction immediately after the user says “How about” and switch to answering the battery life question.
+- Example: AI is introducing: “This phone uses the latest A18 chip, with excellent performance…” At this point, if the user says “um,” AI should continue; but if the user says “How about its battery life?”, AI should immediately stop the introduction after the user says “How about” and switch to answering the battery life question.

 - Smarter Speech:

-- Turn-taking Judgment: The system should have the ability to predict the user’s dialogue intention.
-By analyzing the semantic completeness of the user’s spoken content, it can determine whether the user might continue speaking.
+- Turn-taking Judgment: The system needs to have the ability to predict the user’s dialogue intention.
+By analyzing the semantic completeness of the user’s spoken content, determine whether the user may continue speaking.
 For example, when the user says “I want to ask about…”, the system should judge that the intention is not fully expressed and choose to wait rather than immediately interrupt.

 Technical Selection Suggestions:

 To ensure low latency, if access to overseas APIs is restricted, consider using domestic service providers (such as Doubao, Tongyi Qianwen, Siliconflow) for LLM/TTS/ASR APIs.
-Fast thinking is recommended to use Doubao-1.5-Lite, and slow thinking is recommended to use Doubao-1.5-Pro.
+Fast thinking is recommended to use Doubao-Seed-1.6-flash, and slow thinking is recommended to use Doubao-Seed-1.6-thinking.

-Topic 2: Interview Cheating Agent with Thinking While Listening
+Topic 2: Interview Cheating Agent Thinking While Listening

 Problem Description: